 - Hallgrímskirkja Church – Reykjavík’s iconic landmark building

-You’ll have a choice of two accommodations levels.
+You’ll have a choice of three accommodations levels.
 See details about each one in the boxes below.
 All accommodations for this tour have been hand-picked by our local travel experts.

 For budget-level, single rooms will be allocated to bookings for one person.
 Shared twin/double or triple room(s) will be arranged for two or more people.
 Groups with an odd number of participants will be allotted a single room in quality-level.
 Children and teenagers will be arranged in the same room as their parents.
 Additional cost may occur if additional room(s) is needed.